simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

   that password.

--  **Syslog over Stunnel:** The default behavior in SIMP is to encrypt syslog traffic using native :term`TLS` in rsyslog.
+-  **Syslog over Stunnel:** The default behavior in SIMP is to encrypt syslog traffic using native :term:`TLS` in rsyslog.
 The logstash syslog configuration is setup to listen on a stunnel port, which then forwards to the local logstash syslog listener.
 Unencrypted traffic is also supported for network devices.